Loan repayment insurance terms

 LHV has the right to process personal data related to the conditions on the basis of LHV’s customer data processing principles and to disclose information related to the conditions to a third party whose right to receive information arises from LHV’s customer data processing principles.

-LHV has the right to preserve the recordings received by means of communication or other means in connection with the fulfilment of these Terms and Conditions and, if necessary, use them to prove the declarations of intent submitted by the insured person.
+LHV has the right to preserve the recordings received by means of communication or other means in connection with the fulfilment of these Terms and Conditions and, if necessary, use them to prove the declarations of intent submitted by the policyholder.

-The deadline for claims under an insurance contract is three years.
+The limitation period for claims arising from the insurance contract is three (3) years.
 The limitation period shall run from the end of the calendar year in which the claim becomes collectible.

-In the event of inconsistencies in the insurance contract documents, the interpretation will be based on the presumption that the special terms and conditions stated in the insurance contract take precedence over the terms and conditions of insurance.
+In the event of inconsistencies in the insurance contract documents, the interpretation will be based on the presumption that the special terms and conditions stated in the insurance contract take precedence over these Terms and Conditions.

-If the terms and conditions have been translated into a foreign language, the interpretation of the terms and conditions will always be guided by the Estonian language terms and conditions in case of dispute.
+If the Terms and Conditions have been translated into a foreign language, their interpretation will always be guided by the Estonian language Terms and Conditions in the event of a dispute.